 2. Smart techs will grow in urban cities

-Most urban states and towns have used IoT in the past for data collection and development of technologies/sensors to make life easier for its inhabitants.
+Most urban states and towns have used IoT in the past for data collection and the development of technologies/sensors to make life easier for its inhabitants.
 It is no surprise that developed cities will leverage IoT for data exchanges between private and public organizations with the citizens.
 IoT integration into devices will minimize traffic problems in urban cities, as well as improve the safety of its citizens.

 This is where smart techs will come into view.
-McKinsey, of McKinsey Global Institute published a report tagged “Smart Cities: Digital Solutions for a More Livable Future,” that “We find that cities could improve some key quality-of-life indicators by 10-30 percent—numbers that translate into lives saved, reduced crime, shorter commutes, a lower health burden, and carbon emissions averted.”
+McKinsey, of McKinsey Global Institute, published a report tagged “Smart Cities: Digital Solutions for a More Livable Future,” that “We find that cities could improve some key quality-of-life indicators by 10-30 percent—numbers that translate into lives saved, reduced crime, shorter commutes, a lower health burden, and carbon emissions averted.”
 Smart City tech will also touch small cities, as reported by IDC.

 3. AI, data science, and machine learning will improve alongside IoT